Human Rights in the Supply Chain

 Supply Chain Management

 We drive supply chain responsibility, including for issues related to human rights, by requiring that all our suppliers comply with our Supplier Code of Conduct ("Supplier Code").
-The Supplier Code establishes our expectations regarding workplace standards and business practices for our suppliers.
+The Supplier Code establishes our expectations regarding workplace standards and business practices for our suppliers and aligns closely with our Dover Code of Conduct.

 Our Supplier Code requires our suppliers to comply with applicable laws and regulations related to human rights topics such as equal employment opportunities, discrimination and harassment, freedom of association, child and forced labor, slavery, human trafficking, and health and safety.
 In addition to human rights, the Supplier Code sets forth policies for suppliers to follow in addressing our expectations regarding environmental responsibility, product compliance, anti-bribery and anti-corruption, trade compliance, fair dealing, conflicts of interest, anti-money laundering, conflict minerals, protection of confidential information, data security and privacy, safety, and ethical employment practices and non-discrimination.